josemiserra/navigation_drlnd/Report.md

 In the following table a list with all parameters tested and its values is presented.
 Each parameter was modified and the environment run 3 times.
 It is important to have an idea about how much variance we get.
 Running the experiment one time would be fatal (we could just get lucky), that is why 3 times is an acceptable heuristic to decide if a change of parameter is good or not.
 In an real experimental scenario, we would repeat each run 30 times to get enough statistical power and be confident of the values of our variance, but at the moment, we are doing an exploration of the parameters space.

-The conditions for reproducing this table, as I said, were, 500 episodes, with a maximum of 300 steps per episode, 3 repetitions in total.
+The conditions for reproducing this table, were 500 episodes with a maximum of 300 steps per episode, 3 repetitions in total.
 Parameters are:
 -  _eps_ is the epsilon of the eps-greedy function (limits of start and end, 1.0 being total exploration, 0.0 fixed policy)
 -  _eps\_decay_ is the decay rate for eps following the formula eps = max(0.01, eps*eps_decay), i.e., exponential decay
 - _Gamma_, discount rate for the reward, how many episodes we will remember